xetus-oss/salt-testbed/README.md

 * Vagrant scripts which manage the creation/association of a salt master VM and one or more minions.
 * A default salt configuration and layout which should be suitable for most Ubuntu-based environments
-* A simple set of tools for working with salt formulas stored in separate git repositories

 # Quickstart